 Boerboels are strong-willed, dominant, and brave.
 They will assume a leadership position if allowed, which is why they require a self-assured owner who can take the lead.
 Training and socialization should start young and continue throughout the Boerboel's life.
 Thankfully, the breed is also smart and willing to please, so consistent training should result in an obedient dog.
 Boerboels are protective of their families and are particularly loving of the children in their pack.

 Are Boerboels Good with Kids?
-Boerboels are gentle and patient with kids they are raised with.
-However, because of their massive size and assertive personality, they should only live with older children who know how to treat dogs gently and respectfully.
+Boerboels are gentle and patient with kids with whom they're raised.
+However, because of their massive size and assertive personality, they should live with only older children who know how to treat dogs gently and respectfully.
 The breed should always be put in a secure room when your kids' friends come to visit because they may mistake them as a threat.

 Are Boerboels Good with Other Pets?
 With their domineering personalities, Boerboels should never live with other dogs, cats, or small animals.

 Boerboels were bred to protect and the instinct is strong in them.

 Are Boerboels Good Guard Dogs?
 Boerboels take guarding their families and homesteads seriously.
 They aren't prone to barking, so pay heed when they do.
 Boerboels usually drive intruders away by their appearance alone.
 If not, they'll place themselves between their families and danger, and put up a ferocious fight.